johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

     the encrypted enclave image need to be decrypted and than perform the relocation operation.

-## Elf sections to be encrypted
-relocatable sections in ELF file

 ## ELF sections Left plaintext
 ### PCL table entry
 A PCL table entry (a section called ".pcltbl" in ELF file)is built into the Enclave image by